AgentSpyname/startrek-blinkgame/README.md

 Raspberry Pi
 -----
 You must be using the Raspberry Pi to run this script.
 You will have to hook up a basic circut comprising of 3 leds.
-For instructions on wiring the circut, [click here](linkhere).
+For instructions on wiring the circut, [click here](linkhere).It is pretty simple.
+Connect 3LEDs to Pins 23,11,37.

 This script has been written to be run  on the Raspberry Pi Model A+ and Model B+.
 If you are using the A+ or B+ and hooked your LEDs to the same pins on the board in the script, the script should have no trouble running.
 To run this script on the orginal Model A or B or with diffrent pins, change variables `redled`, `blueled` and `yellowled` to the pin numbers you chose.